Koha-Community/kohadocs/source/tools.rst

 .. _stage-marc-records-for-import-label:

-Stage MARC Records for Import
+Stage MARC records for import
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  *Get there:* More > Tools > Catalog > Stage MARC records for import